streambim/streambim-widget-api/README.md

 * `spacesChanged` (function, optional) Function to be called whenever the user enteres or leaves a space.
 The function has one argument which is an array of IFC space GUIDs, sorted from the smallest to the largest space.

+* `cameraChanged` (function, optional) Function to be called whenever the user moves or rotates the camera.
+The function has one argument which holds the camera position (vector) and orientation (quaternion).
+This complies to the IFC/BCF coordinate system where position (0,0,0) is the model origin and orientation (0,0,0,0) is north.

 * `didExpand` (function, optional) Function to be called whenever the widget is expanded into fullscreen mode, either using the widget API or by the user clicking the expand/contract button in the panel header.

 * `didContract` (function, optional) Function to be called whenever the widget is contracted into side panel mode, either using the widget API or by the user clicking the expand/contract button in the panel header.